Air Quality Monitoring

 The Florida Department of Environmental Protection (FDEP) along with local governmental agencies own and operate the monitors which make up Florida's ambient air monitoring network.
-The network is operated by the six FDEP Districts (Northwest, Northeast, Central, Southeast, South, and Southwest), one FDEP agency (the Bureau of Air Monitoring located in Tallahassee), and ten local governmental agencies (Broward, Collier, City of Jacksonville, Hillsborough, Manatee, Miami-Dade, Orange, Palm Beach, Pinellas, and Sarasota).
-Select the image to the right to view a larger version of the 2012 Open Monitoring Site map.
+The network is operated by the six FDEP Districts (Northwest, Northeast, Central, Southeast, South, and Southwest), one FDEP agency (the Office of Air Monitoring located in Tallahassee), and nine local governmental agencies (Broward, City of Jacksonville, Hillsborough, Manatee, Miami-Dade, Orange, Palm Beach, Pinellas, and Sarasota).

 What are the measured levels of air pollutants in Florida?

 Florida's air quality is driven by ozone (O3) and fine particles (particle pollution 2.5 or particulate matter 2.5 or PM2.5).
 To a lesser extent it is also affected by carbon monoxide (CO), nitrogen dioxide (NO2), particle pollution 10 (particulate matter 10 or PM10), and sulfur dioxide (SO2).
 The levels for these pollutants can be seen on the: